hubmapconsortium/entity-api/README.md

 This option allows you to setup all the pieces in a containerized environment with docker and docker-compose.
 This requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally before starting building the Entity API docker compose project.
 Please follow the [instructions](https://github.com/hubmapconsortium/gateway#workflow-of-setting-up-multiple-hubmap-docker-compose-projects).
 It also requires the Gateway project to be configured accordingly.

-### Flask app configuration

-Same as the configuration for the standalone local development, you'll need to rename the **app.cfg.example** file in the `/src/instance` directory to **app.cfg** and modify with the appropriate information.

 ### Build docker image

 ````